cbeck88/spirit-po/README.md

 According to `sloccount`, it is only 916 lines of code in total (at time of writing), and is implemented using `boost::spirit`.
 Our po grammar itself is only a few dozen lines.
-This makes it very simple and transparent, and easy to modify if needed.
+This makes it relatively easy to understand its behavior, and makes the library as a whole easy to modify if needed.

 By contrast, the equivalent po-parser facility within the gettext project is the `libgettext-po` po-manipulation library.
 Sloccount counts the entire